Frequently Asked Questions

 Individual accounts get free access to modeling methods that do not need PHI (Protected Health Information as defined by HIPAA).
-These include Probability of Target Attainment (PTA), Cumulative Fraction of Response (CFR) and Empiric therapy/dosing for various antibiotics and (optimal) loading dose calculations for Phenytoin.
+These include Probability of Target Attainment (PTA), Cumulative Fraction of Response (CFR), Empiric therapy/dosing for various antibiotics and (optimal) loading dose calculations for Phenytoin.

 At this time, individual accounts can not access Bayesian adaptive dosing and other advanced models, due to the additional security and compliance infrastructure, and contracting needed for the use of PHI (e.g. past doses, measured blood concentrations, genomic data).

 The validity, reproducibility and reliability of our models are key promises of our platform.
 To ensure this, we perform rigorous testing at four levels to validate that our models are implemented with integrity:

 - Scientific & static code analysis: We ensure that the output values from models are exactly as defined in a peer-reviewed publication or in a pre-agreed specification for custom models.
 This validates that within the operating range of a model, our results will be exactly as expected from the model definition.
 All 3rd party libraries used to arrive at a computed outcome are also under strict source control.

 - Unit tests: this ensures that each atomic function or transformation that contributes to a model is tested every time our code changes

 - Integration tests: these ensure that functions interact reliably as they evolve, and